-Our diagnostic and research portfolio includes a full range of hematology-oncology services, such as single gene assays for FLT3, NPM1, clonality testing of B- and T-cells, minimal residual disease (MRD) screening and comprehensive next-generation sequencing (NGS) gene panels for AML and other hematologic malignancies.
+Our diagnostic and research portfolio includes a full range of oncology services, such as single gene assays for FLT3, NPM1, clonality testing of B- and T-cells, minimal residual disease (MRD) assessments and comprehensive next-generation sequencing (NGS) gene panels for AML and other hematologic malignancies.

-Rapid turnaround times are vital to ensure that all testing results and information are in the hands of the physician so that timely treatment decisions can be made.
+Rapid turnaround times are vital to ensure that the physician can make timely informed treatment decisions.
 Our turnaround times for individual gene tests are in the range of 1 to 3 days following sample receipt, while turnaround times for our NGS assays and gene panels are 5 to 14 days.
-Testing at LabPMM expedites and streamlines patient care and clinical trial studies, as physicians receive results more quickly.
+When using LabPMM, physicians receive results faster which expedites patient care and streamlines clinical trials.
 The reason is simple: all of our LabPMM sites initiate tests the day of clinical sample receipt, avoiding delays caused by batching of samples for testing.